Death Spa: Plot

 After closing hours in the Starbody Health Spa in Los Angeles, Laura Danvers is mysteriously locked inside the sauna, which fills with chlorine gas, inducing chemical burns on her skin and eyes, nearly killing her.
 Her boyfriend Michael Evans—the club owner whose wife Catherine committed suicide the previous year—is notified and rushes to the hospital.
 The club features a state-of-the-art computer system which controls its various workout machines and other features, and is managed by David, Catherine's twin brother.

 Los Angeles Police Department detectives Sergeant Stone and Lt.
 Fletcher arrive at Starbody to investigate Laura's accident.
 Shortly after, club patron Darla is nearly injured when the bolts holding the pool's diving board break loose.
 Later, Robert is brutally killed when a weightlifting machine malfunctions, tearing him apart at his limbs.
-Marci Hewitt, another patron, is brutally killed in the locker room by a spear, but her body disappears and she is regarded as a missing person.
+Marci Hewitt, another patron, is brutally killed in the locker room by a spear.
 Michael brings Laura, still wearing bandages over her injured eyes, to the spa.
-There, Darla, the club manager, plays a prank on them by dressing as Catherine in a zombie mask.
+Laura blindly goes searching for her things inside her locker.
+There, inside the locker, Marci is visibly mutilated but not discovered.
+Darla plays a prank on them by dressing in a zombie mask.

 Troubled by nightmares and visions of Catherine, Michael visits Dr. Lido Moray, a parapsychologist, for answers regarding the strange incidents at the club.
 Moray uses psychometry on an object owned by Catherine, and divulges details to Michael about Catherine's life, including her paralysis after a traumatic childbirth in which the infant died, her subsequent depression and jealousy of Michael, and apparent suicide by self-immolation.
-Michael is skeptical ofMoray's reading, believing he may have obtained the information from newspaper articles about Catherine's death.
+Michael is skeptical of Moray's reading, believing he may have obtained the information from newspaper articles about Catherine's death.